Physically-based Lighting Generation for Robotic Manipulation: Related Work

-\paragraph{Data Augmentation for Robotic Manipulation.} Domain randomization~\citep{laskin2020reinforcement, kostrikov2020image, hansen2020self, li2021domain} has been widely studied to enhance policy robustness when transferring from simulation to the real world.
-Building upon this, recent efforts~\citep{mandi2022cacti, yu2023scaling, chen2023genaug, bharadhwaj2024roboagent, chen2024mirage} have focused on semantic augmentation of real-world images leveraging text-driven generative models~\citep{rombach2022high, zhang2023adding} to introduce texture variation, visual distractors, etc. For example, ROSIE~\citep{yu2023scaling} proposes changing object textures by first segmenting augmentation regions~\citep{minderer2022simple} and then performing text-guided image inpainting~\citep{wang2023imagen}.
-Rendering techniques~\citep{sargent2023zeronvs, yu2023long, mildenhall2021nerf} have also been applied for viewpoint augmentation~\citep{chen2024rovi, zhang2024diffusion, zhou2023nerf, van2025generative}.
-Another line of work breaks long-horizon tasks into object-centric subtasks or manipulation skills and replays transformed demonstrations in simulation to generate new data from a limited number of examples~\citep{mandlekar2023mimicgen, jiang2024dexmimicgen, garrett2024skillmimicgen, nasiriany2024robocasa, yang2025physics}.
-In this paper, we focus on the underexplored problem of lighting augmentation on real-world human demonstrations for robotic manipulation.
+To address the robotic data bottleneck, recent efforts~\cite{yu2023scaling, mandi2022cacti, chen2023genaug, bharadhwaj2024roboagent} have focused on semantic augmentation of real-world images leveraging text-driven generative models~\cite{rombach2022high} to introduce texture variation, visual distractors, etc. For example, ROSIE~\cite{yu2023scaling} proposes changing object textures by first segmenting generation regions~\cite{minderer2022simple} and then performing text-guided image inpainting~\cite{wang2023imagen}.
+Rendering techniques~\cite{mildenhall2021nerf} have also been applied for viewpoint generation~\cite{chen2024rovi, zhang2024diffusion, zhou2023nerf}.
+Another line of work breaks long-horizon tasks into object-centric subtasks or manipulation skills and replays transformed demonstrations in simulation to generate new data from a limited number of examples~\cite{mandlekar2023mimicgen, jiang2024dexmimicgen, nasiriany2024robocasa}.
+In this paper, we focus on the underexplored problem of novel lighting generation on real-world human demonstrations for robotic manipulation.